Beer in England: 2000 to present: hops and hipsters

 The Wetherspoons chain has expanded to nearly 900 outlets over its 25-year history, most of them being former shops, banks and so on, rather than traditional pub premises.
 Describing themselves as freehouses, its branches offer a wider range of cask ales than other pubcos, and they have recently begun offering craft beer.
 Micropubs are small community pubs with limited opening hours, and focusing strongly on local cask ale.

 With cask ale having a secure future, the Campaign for Real Ale has (as of March 2016) been reconsidering its aims, with the options including focusing on the preservation of pubs.

+Levels of alcohol consumption amongst young people in England is significantly lower than previous generations, leading to the rise in popularity of lower-alcohol and alcohol-free beers.
+Major brewers have introduced alcohol-free varieties of established brands including Guinness and Heineken, and new brands have emerged to cater to the low-alcohol market including Lucky Saint.

 English beer styles

 Bitter

 Bitter is the broad term applied to a well-hopped pale ale, from about 3.5% to 7% in strength and pale gold to dark mahogany in colour.
 English brewers have several loose names for variations in beer strength, such as best bitter, special bitter, extra special bitter, and premium bitter.
 There is no agreed and defined difference between an ordinary and a best bitter other than one particular brewery's best bitter will usually be stronger than its ordinary.
 Two groups of drinkers may mark differently the point at which a best bitter then becomes a premium bitter.
 Hop levels will vary within each sub group, though there is a tendency for the hops in the session bitter group to be more noticeable.
 Bitter is dispensed in most formats — hand-pulled from the cask, on draught from the keg, smoothflow or bottled.
 Drinkers tend to loosely group the beers into: